Part 16 ~ Acey Gaspard’s Guide to Starting a Small Business – Made Simple

 Finding the right kind of employee is critical to your business success.
 Getting the wrong employee can put you out of business.
 Hiring the right employee at the wrong time can put you out of business as well.

 To help you make the right decision, try to assess your workload.
-Figuring out what you can do and whether an employee can do it will help you get a clear idea of what kind of help you need.
+Figuring out what you can do and whether an employee can do it, will help you get a clear idea of what kind of help you need.

-To help you figure out what type of help you need, simply list all the tasks that regularly need to be finished.
+To help you figure out what type of help you need, simply list all the tasks that regularly need to be completed.
 For example, you need to take care of recordkeeping, finances, and management as well as the actual service your business performs.

 It’s probably best to try to do as much as you can in the beginning.
 See how it works out, and make adjustments from there.